KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

-**Installation Instructions:** Move the files from "to override" to your override folder, then also move the files from the Animation Fix folder and overwrite when prompted.
+**Installation Instructions:** Move the files from "to override" to your override folder, then also move the files from the "Animated Monitors" folder and overwrite when prompted.

 ___